Litfest International Fiction Book Club

 Alison L. Strayer is a Canadian writer and translator.
 Her work has been shortlisted twice for the Governor General’s Award for Literature and for Translation, shortlisted for the Grand Prix du livre de Montréal and the Prix littéraire France-Québec, and longlisted for the Albertine Prize.
 Her translation of The Years was awarded the 2018 French-American Translation Prize in the non-fiction category.
 She lives in Paris

 To join the Litfest International Fiction Book Club, email Bill Swainson at firstname.lastname@example.org

-You can buy a paperback copy of Trust and many other book club choices by going to our online bookshop and in this way – or by donating – support the book club and Litfest’s work.
+You can buy a paperback copy of The Years and many other book club choices by going to our online bookshop and in this way – or by donating – support the book club and Litfest’s work.

 Litfest’s international programme is funded by the Jan Michalski Foundation.

 Every month the Litfest International Book Club meets to discuss some of the best works of contemporary fiction in translation, creating a series of friendly sessions with the aim of discovering what’s new and exciting in international literature.
 We talk about which books tor read among ourselves and make a point of choosing books that are available in paperback and eBook so that they are easy to find in libraries and bookshops.

 Transcripts of our discussions with writers, translators, editors and prize judges from April 2020 to February 2021 are available to read online, and selected video recordings are also available via our YouTube channel.
 From April 2021 most books will be introduced by the translator, author or editor in a short video.

 Meetings of the Litfest International Fiction Book Club are held online.
 If you would like to join us virtually by Zoom, please email Bill Swainson (email@example.com) who will send you the joining details for each meeting.